 Refusing her every gift, as he should.
 So noble, such a worthy opponent.
 No doubt he planned to prepare himself the same dish.
 Still, the madness of their game had to wear on him.
 One day, he would forget, and think his part the crazy bit.
 That day, her patience would pay off.
 "Free will is everything, Shariel."

 She shivered.
 If they knew the liberties she took...
 "You know, there's no going back."

 "I've heard.
 Lucifer could use someone with your loyalty, you know."

-Shariel sighed subtly and looked down.
+Shariel scoffed.
 "He's trying the radio you disabled.
 That's your cue."

-Vivianca plucked a purplish black violin from the empty air and looked in it to see that her horns showed.
+From the empty air, Vivianca plucked a purplish black violin.
+She checked her reflection in it to see that her horns showed.
 Still bruisey purple-black, like her fingernails and her violin, the two thorns on her forehead reached just over her golden hairline.
 "How do I look?"